 Service Urban Standard Rural Standard (as applicable) Wastewater Infrastructure: Public sewer required where N/A - Sanitary sewer is only an urban service.
-11 Treatment / densities exceed 2 equivalent residential units per Sanitary Sewer acre.
-System Capacity: 200 gallons per day (GPD) per Equivalent Residential Unit (ERU) Stormwater New development shall not increase runoff volume N/A - Stormwater facilities are provided only in urban off-site. areas.
-12 Prevent flooding of property during a 25-year storm.
+9 Treatment / densities exceed 2 equivalent residential units per Tyrk Samary sewer is only an arsan service.
+Sanitary Sewer acre.
+Samually Server System Capacity: 200 gallons per day (GPD) per Equivalent Residential Unit (ERU) Stormwater New development shall not increase runoff volume N/A - Stormwater facilities are provided only in urban off-site. areas.
+10 Prevent flooding of property during a 25-year storm.
 Prevent damage to buildings from a 100-year storm.
 Stormwater discharge to any surface or ground waters will be allowed unless the discharge will degrade water quality below standards.
-Transportation LOS for operational analysis shall be as contained in th e Spokane County Standards for Road and Sewer Construction.
-Maintain travel corridor time as established by Spokane Regional Transportation Council.
-Public Transit as adopted by Spokane Transit Authority y Board of Directors.
-Law Enforcement The County must provide 1.01 law enforcement The County must provide 0.8 law enforcement officers officers (LEO) per 1,000 residents (LEO) per 1,000 residents The county must assist in and ensure the county wide service beds per 100,000 county population.
-13 provision of at least 9-10 pre-booking detention diversion Parks and The County must provide 1.4 acres of Community The county must ensure at least 160 acres of rural park Recreation Parkland per 1,000 residents within the space outside of the UGA per 1,000 rural residents unincorporated Urban Growth Area (UGA) where a (residents outside of incorporated cities and UGAs).
+Transportation LOS for operational analysis shall be as contained in the I ne Spokane County Standards for Road and Sewer Construction.
+Maintain travel corridor time as established by Spokar ne Regional Transportation Council.
+Public Transit as adopted by Spokane Transit Authorit Law Enforcement The County must provide 1.01 law enforcement The County must provide 0.8 law enforcement officers officers (LEO) per 1,000 residents (LEO) per 1,000 residents The county must assist in and ensure the county wide provision of at least 9-10 pre-booking detention diversion service beds per 100,000 county population.
+11 Parks and The County must provide 1.4 acres of Community The county must ensure at least 160 acres of rural park Recreation Parkland per 1,000 residents within the space outside of the UGA per 1,000 rural residents unincorporated Urban Growth Area (UGA) where a (residents outside of incorporated cities and UGAs).
 This concentration of 7,000 or more residents are not rural park space may be a combination of any/all publicly located within three miles (using existing owned open space or parkland provided, or held in trust, by road/street system) of an existing improved or a public entity. unimproved County, municipal or other public park that provides or is planned to provide amenities similar to a Community Park.
-Solid Waste The County must be able to process a minimum of .75 tons of municipal solid waste per person per year for
+Emergency .02 square feet of emergency communications space p per capita Communications , • Solid Waste The County must be able to process a minimum of .75 tons of municipal solid waste per person per year for unincorporated Spokane County.

-11 Sanitary Sewer is an Urban Service which is prohibited from being expanded to Rural Areas.
+9 Sanitary Sewer is an Urban Service which is prohibited from being expanded to Rural Areas.
 RCW 36.70A.030(25); RCW 36.70A.110(4).
 Therefore, no LOS for the Rural Area is identified.

-12 Stormwater is an Urban Service which is prohibited from being expanded to Rural areas.
+10 Stormwater is an Urban Service which is prohibited from being expanded to Rural areas.
 RCW 36.70A.030(25); RCW 36.70A.110(4).
 Therefore, no LOS for the Rural Area is identified.

-13 Spokane County Resolution 22-0026.
+11 Spokane County Resolution 22-0026.

-Table CF-2 - LOS Standards for Special Districts / Non-County owned facilities
+Table CF-2 - LOS Standards for Special Districts